 What is Casa Belize?

 Offered in partnership between two Jesuit institutions — Saint Louis University and St. John’s College (located in Belize City) — Casa Belize is open to students of all majors, both from Saint Louis University and other universities.
-As a student at Casa Belize, you will spend a semester immersed in the diverse culture and history of Belize.
+As a student at Casa Belize, you will spend a semester, summer, or winter immersed in the diverse culture and history of Belize.
 Through interaction with marginalized populations, you will explore academic perspectives on the social realities of Belize, live simply in community with fellow students in an on-campus residence, and be invited to share your spirituality - no matter your faith tradition - with that community.
 Reflections based in Ignatian spirituality and a community retreat during the semester provide additional opportunities for you to process your experience abroad.

 As a student at Casa Belize, you can explore the country’s ancient roots at Maya ruins or the recent legacy of colonialism at the history museum.
 Take a water taxi to the Caribbean islands just off the coast for a weekend on the beach or hop on a short bus ride to explore one of the most diverse ecosystems on the planet.
 Strap in for cave tubing or a canopy tour, or learn the traditional ways of Maya communities and dances of Garifuna youth.
 While English is the language of instruction at Casa Belize and what you'll use to get around town, you can also work on your Spanish skills with the country's large Spanish-speaking population.